Help Make a Better Tech Industry: Join RedMonk

 What You Need to Have

 Normally this is the section where the employer asks for 15 years of experience covering AWS and 10 building Android applications.
-We try to be 3% more reasonable with our asks.
+We try to be more realistic with our asks.
 Our must haves:

-- A rational, fact-based based approach.
+- A rational, fact- based approach.
 Opinions are fine.
 Data is better.

 - A residence in the US, given that a majority of the travel will be US-based.